robertorcosta/azure-docs.pt-br/articles/azure-sql/database/data-discovery-and-classification-overview.md

 - Colaborador
 - Gerenciador de Segurança do SQL

-Saiba mais sobre permissões baseadas em função no [RBAC para recursos do Azure](https://docs.microsoft.com/azure/role-based-access-control/overview).
+Saiba mais sobre permissões baseadas em função no [RBAC do Azure](https://docs.microsoft.com/azure/role-based-access-control/overview).

 ## <a name="manage-classifications"></a><a id="manage-classification"></a>Gerenciar classificações